- Who We Are

 - Building Capacity

 - Measurement & Evaluation

 - Strategic Guidance

 ICRW is leading efforts to find solutions that will eliminate the harmful traditional practice of child marriage.

 Child Marriage Around the world

-- If present trends continue, 142 million girls will marry over the next decade.
-That’s 38,000 girls married every day for the next 10 years.
+- If present trends continue, 142 million girls will be married before their 18th birthday over the next decade.
+That’s an average of 14.2 million girls each year.